 Annual copays and coinsurance amounts are subject to the Prescription Drug out-of-pocket maximum shown in the Medical Benefits-At-A-Glance chart earlier in this SPD.
-If you obtain a specialty medication without going through the PrudentRx Program described next, you must pay 30% coinsurance with no maximum payment amount.
+If you obtain a specialty medication without going through the PrudentRx Program described next, you must pay 30% coinsurance with no out-of-pocket maximum.